-Compatibility Warning: The ability to vacuum attached databases was added in version 3.15.0 (pending).
+Compatibility Warning: The ability to vacuum attached databases was added in version 3.15.0 (2016-10-14).
 Prior to that, a schema-name added to the VACUUM statement would be silently ignored and the "main" schema would be vacuumed.

 The VACUUM command works by copying the contents of the database into a temporary database file and then overwriting the original with the contents of the temporary file.
 When overwriting the original, a rollback journal or write-ahead log WAL file is used just as it would be for any other database transaction.
 This means that when VACUUMing a database, as much as twice the size of the original database file is required in free disk space.